ebenjs/simple_permission_workflow/README.md

 - Type: `bool`
 - Default: `false`

-When set to `true`, if the permission is permanently denied or restricted (either from the initial status check or after a permission request), the library will—after showing the `permanentlyDeniedRationaleWidget` (if provided) and after that dialog is dismissed—call `openAppSettings()` to open the platform app settings so the user can enable the permission manually.
+When set to `true`, if the permission is permanently denied or restricted (either from the initial status check or after a permission request), the library will — after showing the `permanentlyDeniedRationaleWidget` (if provided) and after that dialog is dismissed — call `openAppSettings()` to open the platform app settings so the user can enable the permission manually.
 If no `permanentlyDeniedRationaleWidget` is provided but `openSettingsOnDismiss` is `true`, the plugin will still open the app settings when it detects a permanently denied / restricted status.

 Example enabling automatic opening of app settings after dismissing the permanently-denied rationale dialog: